 Substances of Very High Concern (SVHCs) can, for example, have carcinogenic or endocrine disrupting properties or be very persistent or bio-accumulative in the environment.
 The European Chemicals Regulation REACH stipulates duties to communicate information with regard to SVHCs (Art.
 33).
 If an SVHC is present in an article (at a concentration of more than 0.1% w/w), this information must be communicated to every commercial recipient by every actor along the supply chain.
 The term “articles” in the REACH Regulation applies to most solid objects used by consumers, including household goods, textiles, shoes, sportswear, furniture, DIY products, electrical & electronic equipment, toys, vehicles, or packaging.
 Consumers are likewise entitled to receive SVHC relevant information on articles upon request and can use this to make well-informed purchase decisions.

-To raise awareness among the European population about their “Right-to-know”, the German Environment Agency (UBA) has launched the EU LIFE project AskREACH in collaboration with 19 project partners from 13 EU Member States.
-The project focuses on the following objectives:
+To raise awareness among the European population about their “Right-to-know”, the German Environment Agency (UBA) launched the EU LIFE project AskREACH in collaboration with 19 project partners from 13 EU Member States.
+The project had the following objectives:

 With the smartphone app (Scan4Chem) developed in the AskREACH project, consumers can scan the barcodes of articles.
 They will then receive information about the presence or absence of SVHCs in these articles directly via the AskREACH database or - if there is no information in the database - they will be able to send a request to the article supplier.
 The latter can send them the information by e-mail or enter relevant data into the European AskREACH database so that future requests can be answered directly.
 Data is submitted via a user interface (supplier frontend).

-Companies can receive additional support through the project by having access to an IT tool that facilitates communication within the supply chain.
+Companies could receive additional support through the project by having access to an IT tool that facilitates communication within the supply chain.

 All citizens in the AskREACH partner countries can download the app free of charge from Google Play or App Store.
 The app is adapted to all relevant languages.
 If the desired information about an article is not yet available in the database, a request is automatically generated and can be sent by the app user to the article supplier.

 Since the end of October 2019, the app has successively been released in the AskREACH partner countries.
-As of late 2022, the app is available in 19 countries in Europe: Austria, Croatia, Czech Republic, Denmark (Tjek Kemien), Estonia, France, Germany, Greece, Latvia, Lithuania, Luxembourg, Poland (Pytaj o chemię), Portugal, Serbia (app also available in Bosnia-Herzegovina and Montenegro), Spain, Sweden (Kemikalieappen), Hungary.
+As of August 2023, the app is available in 21 countries in Europe: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark (Tjek Kemien), Estonia, France, Germany, Greece, Hungary, Latvia, Lithuania, Luxembourg, Poland (Pytaj o chemię), Portugal, Serbia (app also available in Bosnia-Herzegovina and Montenegro), Spain, Sweden (Kemikalieappen).
 The aim is to spread the app throughout Europe.

-Two information campaigns are organised in AskREACH.
+Two information campaigns were organised as part of AskREACH and will continue to some extent after the project.
 They serve to raise awareness among consumers and article suppliers.
-The campaigns are being carried out in all participating European countries and in at least 5 other European countries, including Estonia, Lithuania, Serbia and Hungary.
+The campaigns are being carried out in all AskREACH partner countries and in further European countries (Belgium, Bulgaria, Estonia, Hungary, Lithuania, Serbia).

-Companies will be able to benefit in several ways from the project:
+Companies benefit in several ways from the project:

 The IT tool for SVHC communications along the supply chain helps companies to obtain and manage information on SVHCs in their articles from their upstream suppliers.
-It is an existing commercial tool that can be tested free of charge by some companies during the project period.
-It will be optimised and later made generally available for a fee.
-Companies interested in testing the supply chain tool are invited to contact us at askreach [at] sofia-research [dot] com
+It is an existing commercial tool that could be tested free of charge by some companies during the project period.
+It has been optimised and is now publicly available for a fee.

 The project results will be made available to all EU Member States, EFTA states and EU candidate countries.